zeropoolnetwork/sharded-storage-docs/article/main.md

 ### Problem Statement

+### An Existing Solution

 One of the commonly used existing solutions is replication of data.
-It stores each data chunk should at multiple nodes.
+The data is split into chunks and each chunk is stored replicated on multiple nodes.
 Nodes produce zero-knowledge proofs of data availability.
-When the number of nodes storing the chunks is low, the network distributes the chunks to other nodes.
+When the number of nodes storing a given chunk drops below a certain threshold (when nodes go offline, for example), the network distributes the chunks to other nodes.

-Let's discuss some of the disadvantages of this approach making it more expensive than Web2 storage.
+Let's discuss some of the features and disadvantages of this approach making it more expensive than Web2 storage.

 1. Replication of data.
-If we want to build a 50% fault-tolerant network with 128 bits of security, we need to replicate data 128 times.
+If we want to build a 50% fault-tolerant network with 128 bits of statistical security, we need to replicate data 128 times.
 It means that the network should store and transfer 128 times more data than the original data size.

+   From the perspective of erasure-correcting codes, this can be seen as _repetition code_.
+It's known to be rather suboptimal: it repeats given codeword (chunk) $k+1$ times to tolerate $k$ erasures.
+These exist other codes with much better blowup/erasure rate.
+This suggests that data replication might be wasteful and motivates the search for encodings with better properties.

 2. Zero-knowledge proofs of data availability.
+The network periodically polls nodes and asks them to prove that they still store the replicas given to them.

    The data replicas contain the same information.
-However, we need to implement a unique representation for each replica.
-Otherwise, multiple nodes can collude and store only one replica.
-Replica-to-replica transformation should be a complex problem to prevent collusion and force each node to store its replica.
-It means that the zero-knowledge proof of data availability becomes a complex problem.
+Therefore, multiple nodes may be incentivised to collude and store only one replica, saving their resources.
+However, to ensure fault-tolerance we need to ensure that each node is storing its replica independently from the others.
+To combat this, existing solutions apply additional encoding to the replicas and make replica-to-replica transformation a computationally hard problem.
+This prevents collusion and forces each node to store its replica faithfully.
+The drawback of this is that zero-knowledge proof of data availability needs to be aware of this encoding and this adds more complication to it.

-3. Data distribution.
+3. Data redistribution.
 The nodes go online and offline.
-If a malicious actor controls a significant part of the network, they can try to collect all data replicas for one file one by one, which will lead to data loss.
-The sound way to prevent it is random redistribution of data replicas when some of the nodes go offline.
+If a malicious actor controls a significant part of the network, they can try to collect all data replicas for the stored file one by one, which will lead to data loss.
+Existing solutions prevent this using random redistribution of data replicas when some of the nodes go offline.

 Below we propose a solution using 35 times less storage space for the same security level and with simple space-time proofs of data availability instead of replica proofs.